cinchapi/concourse/concourse-driver-python/README.md

 ## Developer Setup
 *All commands are run from the root of the concourse-driver-python project*

+In general, you should consider using a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) when working on Python projects so you don't causes unintended conflicts with other Python code on your system.

 ### The Build System
 We use [pyinvoke](http://www.pyinvoke.org/) as the build system.
 The `pyinvoke` executable is located in the root of the project.